Have you ever thought about adding a DIY FRAMED WALL MURAL to your home decor?

 Step 1: MEASURE

 Measure your wall and decide what size the framed wall mural on your wall will be.
 I measured out 15 inches from both sides and 10 inches from top and bottom.
 I was aiming for a dramatic look, so I wanted this mural to cover almost the entire wall.
+You can also use regular wallpaper if that’s your option.
+This how to wallpaper for beginners will help you get started on a wallpaper project.

 I measured precisely.